CAREFREE = TRUST, IN WHO?

 “More Than A Carpenter”: Here

-If you have any questions, thoughts, or anything you’d like to share after reading this, please feel free to post those in the comments below.
-I’d really like to read your take on this, and where you are in your faith journey.
-My prayer is that these words would find you where they matter most, and that you will feel the presence of Jesus in the place you are in, giving you the strength you need to surrender your fears.
-Trusting in God means believing the world doesn’t have your best interests at heart, but more importantly, recognizing how God does.
-I truly believe this, and I hope you will find Truth to this, yourself.
-Be blessed as you come to understand what this means for you.
+If you have any questions or thoughts you’d like to share after reading this, please feel free to post in the comments below.
+My prayer is that you would come to experience the presence of Jesus in the place you are in, granting you the blessing of peace in surrendering your fears to Jesus.
+Trusting in God means believing the world doesn’t have your best interests at heart, but more importantly, recognizing that God does.
+I truly believe this, and I hope you will find truth to this, yourself.